 A utopian community of European artists and musicians settled nearby in 1855, called La Reunion.
 When that venture collapsed after two hard years, many of the artists moved to Dallas, where they established a cultural base that is still reflected in the neighborhoods of Deep Ellum and lower Greenville Avenue.
 The area where Union Station is located takes its name from this historical community.

 In 1861, Dallas County voted overwhelmingly in favor of secession from the Union; it saw little action of the American Civil War, and so was undamaged.
 Reconstruction, however, brought its own challenges.

-Transitioning into the 20th century, Dallas turned from an agricultural center into a center of banking, insurance, fashion retailing, and the founding of other notable businesses such as Nieman-Marcus.
+Transitioning into the 20th century, Dallas turned from an agricultural center into a hub of banking, insurance, and fashion retailing - the last epitomized by the founding of Nieman-Marcus.
 When Columbus Marion Joiner struck oil 100 miles east of Dallas in 1930, despite the onset of the Great Depression, Dallas became a financial center for the oil industry in Texas and Oklahoma, which put off the effects of that downturn for a year or more.

 A version of the integrated circuit was invented in Dallas by Jack Kilby of Texas Instruments in 1958, and in the 1950s and 1960s, Dallas became the third-largest technology center in the country.
 However, many know Dallas' downtown, a few blocks northwest of Union Station, as the site of President Kennedy’s assassination on November 22, 1963 in Dealy Plaza.